mrtazz/dotfiles/bundle/vim-stencil/README.md

 template after the first line of the file.

 ## Variable expansion
-Stencil supports only one expansion right now but there might be more to come:
+Stencil supports expansion of some simple variables.
+Those are:

 - %%DATE%% will be replaced by the current date in the format mm/dd/yyyy
+- %%WEEKDAY%% will be replaced by the full name of the weekday (e.g. Friday)

 [pathogen]: https://github.com/tpope/vim-pathogen